-- Make sure you have already created a basic backup policy. - 2 On the Symantec System Recovery 2013 Management Solution Manage Tasks tab, in the left pane, click Backup Policies. - In the left pane, click the folder Backup Policies. - 4 In the middle pane, select the name of a backup policy. - 5 Click Edit on the toolbar above the Backup Policies table. - In the displayed panel, click Advanced Options.
-6
+- Make sure that you have already created a basic backup policy. - 2 On the Symantec System Recovery 2013 R2 Management Solution Manage tab, in the left pane, click Backup Policies. - 3 In the left pane, click the folder Backup Policies. - 4 In the middle pane, select the name of a backup policy. - 5 Click Edit on the toolbar. - 6 In the displayed panel, click Advanced Options.